Bidwell Mansion State Historic Park in Chico

-The Bidwell Mansion State Historic Park is a great spot to spend a few hours touring an immaculate recreation of the historic home from Chico history.
-The house itself is only open for tours and you cannot go inside without one.
-You can however walk around the grounds and see the carriage shed and architect,s house, so even if you only have a little bit of time it is still worth visiting the grounds.
-Here is all the information on the tour though.
+The Bidwell Mansion State Historic Park is a great park where you can spend a few hours touring an immaculate recreation of a historic home from Chico’s history.
+The house is only open for tours, and you cannot go inside without one.
+You can, however, walk around the grounds and see the carriage shed and architect’s house, so even if you only have a little bit of time, it is still worth visiting the grounds.
+Here is all the information on the tour.

 - Cost: $6 for adults, $3 for kids

 - 1 hour tour

 - Hours: Sat – Mon: 11AM – 5PM, Closed Tues – Fri